See Credit Details Below

 Who Should Attend

-Program Level: Basic
+Program Level: Overview

 Intended Audience: All attorneys interested in understanding securities laws and the latest best practices.
-This course is particularly beneficial for corporate associates in their early years of practice.

 Advanced Prep: None